 Adaxes Self-Password Reset also works for users who are offsite or offline.
 Normally, when they forget their password while working away from company’s premises, e.g. from home or on a business trip, the only way to log in again is to come back to the corporate network, even if help desk did reset their password in AD.
 But with Adaxes they can go through a standard password-reset procedure, as if they were on-prem, with no VPN required.
 After that Adaxes updates the local credentials cache on the laptop and allows users to simply log in with their new password, no matter where they are.

-Adaxes automates Exchange mailbox management both on-premises and in Office 365.
+Adaxes automates Exchange mailbox management both on-premises and in Microsoft 365.
 For example, after creating a new user account in Active Directory, Adaxes can automatically create an Exchange mailbox for the user.
 The database distribution of mailboxes can be done based on the first letter of the users’ surname, least number of mailboxes in the DB, the round-robin method, etc. Adaxes can then configure the mailbox, e.g. modify storage quotas or enable mailbox features like Unified Messaging or Archiving.

 Adaxes also allows manually managing Exchange mailboxes from the Web Interface.
 This way there’s no need for the users to switch between multiple consoles during their day-to-day management activities.